Vithanco

 Background on Evaporating Clouds

-Evaporating is the most controversial and most powerful of the thinking processes.
+Evaporating Clouds are the most controversial and most powerful of the thinking processes.
 You should listen to the audio recording of Eli Goldratt in Beyond the Goal.
 He explains his thinking and the background.
 My understanding of the EC goes along these lines:

 Find more information on ECs here.